Yoenis Céspedes Didn’t Show Up For Sunday’s Ballgame But Team Personnel Don’t Believe He’s In Danger

 Manager Luis Rojas told the media he had planned to give Céspedes the day off on Sunday in part because of his struggles at the plate.
 There are some around the squad who believed it was possible he didn’t come to the stadium because he knew he wasn’t playing at all.
 However, the Mets did not give him permission to stay at the team hotel while his teammates went to the park.

 Earlier in the day, Rojas said the off-day shouldn’t be seen as a permanent demotion for Céspedes.
-Rojas added they would continue getting him enough plate appearances to try and help him turn things around.
+Rojas added that the team would continue getting him enough plate appearances to try and help him turn things around.

-Healey later wrote it wasn’t clear just when things escalated to the point where Céspedes decided to go AWOL.
+Healey later wrote that it wasn’t clear just when things escalated to the point where Céspedes decided to go AWOL.
 There were no indications after Saturday’s loss that he had taken the news of sitting a day any harder than normal.